 - Layered System- the user can have access to an end server through another intermediate server without knowing the underlined implementations.

 - Code on Demand (optional): temporarily extends/customizes the functionality by allowing code from the server to be sent off to the client for execution.

 Key differences of REST when compared to SOAP are:

 - Message can be in any language (HTTP, XML, etc.)

-- Resistance to system failures within the components, connectors, or data
+- Resistance to system failures within the components, connectors, and data

 - Mobility of components through moving program code with the data

-Using REST APIs is very simple and doesn’t always require knowledge of coding.
+Using REST APIs is very simple and doesn’t always require coding knowledge.
 That is part of the reason why in today’s technology world, REST is more popular with web services than SOAP.
-Because of this, Acumatica is fully functional on a RESTful API, but we will discuss that in a future article.
+Because of this, Acumatica is fully functional on a RESTful API, and we will discuss that in a future article.

-Clients First is an expert at implementing Acumatica, Dynamics AX and Dynamics 365 (which also made it into the leader quadrant).
-Contact our sales team today by calling 800.331.8382 or emailing email@example.com.
+Clients First is an expert at implementing Acumatica, Dynamics AX, and Dynamics 365 (which also made it into the leader quadrant).
+Contact our sales team today by calling 800.331.8382, or emailing email@example.com.
 Clients First implements and supports clients across the U.S.A. and in 11 countries.
-Our team of professionals are ready to help implement the best finance and operations solutions for manufacturers, distributors, project-based manufacturers, MRO (maintenance, repair and overhaul), and professional services.
+Our team of professionals is ready to help implement the best finance and operations solutions for manufacturers, distributors, project-based manufacturers, MRO (maintenance, repair, and overhaul), and professional services.